BAK2K3/hard-drivers/README.md

 #### Package Table Link

-The Package Table link available on the About page, and on smaller viewports in the Enquiry page, was initially designed with a red wavy underline text decoration style.
+The Package Table link available on the _"About"_ page, and on smaller viewports in the _"Enquire"_ page, was initially designed with a red wavy underline text decoration style.

 ![Wavey underline hyperlink](https://res.cloudinary.com/bak2k3/image/upload/v1605350432/service-package-1_xpt5mh.jpg)